 |Fire, burglary alarm and sprinkler system credit||If your home is equipped with alarm systems, you could be eligible for this discount.|

 |Advance quote discount||Planning ahead can pay off: If you get a quote one week to two months before your policy goes into effect, there is a savings in it for you.|

 How to Make a Home Insurance Claim with Erie

-You can file your Erie home insurance claim by getting in touch with your agent by phone, calling the 24-hour claims number or submitting a claim online.
+You can file your Erie home insurance claim by getting in touch with your agent by phone or calling the 24-hour claims number.
 The website also includes a to-do list for homeowners who need to file a claim.
-Your case will be assigned a number and a handler, and an adjuster will then contact you to confirm the extent of the damage, perhaps make a physical inspection, and go over the coverage provided by your policy.
-The company is flexible in working with a contractor of your choice, or of recommending one if you don’t have one lined up.
+Your case will be assigned a number and a handler, and an adjuster will then contact you to confirm the extent of the damage, perhaps make a physical inspection and go over the coverage provided by your policy.
+The company is flexible in working with a contractor of your choice or recommending one if you don’t have one in mind.
 Erie suggests that you keep a file of your claim’s details so that you can refer to it whenever you speak with an Erie representative.